NEO Energy

 NEO Energy is a UK-based offshore oil and gas company operating on the United Kingdom Continental Shelf in the North Sea.
+In 2025, the company adopted the name NEO NEXT Energy following its merger with Repsol Resources UK, forming the larger NEO NEXT group.

 History

 Founded in July 2019, it merged with another oil and gas producer in the region, Verus Petroleum, three months later; both companies were backed by the Norwegian private equity firm HitecVision.
 NEO Energy produced 80,999 barrels of oil equivalent on average per day in 2022.

 The firm has been described as part of a group of new entrants to the UK offshore industry following the 2014 price crash, with others including Neptune Energy, Harbour Energy's Chrysaor, Zennor Petroleum, and Ithaca Energy-owned Siccar Point Energy.

 NEO Energy was listed by Grant Thornton's 2024 Scotland Limited report as the highest-earning private company in Scotland in 2024 before interest, tax, depreciation and amortisation (EBITDA), up from 26th the previous year, and the second-highest by turnover.
 It did not appear in the top five companies by number of employees.

 On July 30, 2025, it was announced that the company had merged with Repsol Resources UK, a unit of the Spanish multinational Repsol.
 It was also announced that the joint venture would be called NEO NEXT Energy Limited.

+In December 2025, TotalEnergies announced the merger of its North Sea oil and gas assets with Neo Next Energy, resulting in the creation of a new entity, Neo Next+.
+TotalEnergies retains a significant minority stake in the company.
+The merger aims to consolidate operations and strengthen the position of one of the leading independent producers in the North Sea.